SXYTEM/UrbanOctoWaffle/README.md

    ```shell
    $ node ./src
    ```
+Alternatively, you can run [start.bat](start.bat).
-12. Go to the server to which you invited the bot, and send a message containing a word ending in "ing".
+12. Go to the server to which you invited the bot, and send a message containing a word ending in "ing", and vice versa.
 The bot will reply with the same words, except ending in "ong". *Voilá*!

 ## Configuration
 The program can be configured in the [config.json](config.json) file.
-There exists a default configuration file ([./src/config_default.json](./src/config_default.json)), and you can restore the config file to its defaults by running the following command:
+There exists a default configuration file ([./src/default_config.json](./src/default_config.json)), and you can restore the config file to its defaults by running the following command:
    ```shell
    $ copy ./src/default_config.json config.json
    ```